 Preventing toy hoarding

-Not all dogs cache food.
-For some dogs their most valuable possessions are their toys.
-If you have a toy hoarder then you may be used to lumpy sofas, buried treasure in the bed and chewed toys in the laundry basket.
+Not all dogs bury food.
+For some dogs, their most valuable possessions are their toys.
+If you have a toy hoarder, then you may be used to lumpy sofas, buried treasures in the bed, and chewed toys in the laundry basket.

 There is nothing wrong with your dog having a variety of toys.
-Lots of dogs will be happy with one or two favourites stashed in their beds with them.
+Lots of dogs will be happy with one or two favorites stashed in their beds with them.
 However, if your dog is constantly burying toys or moving them from place to place, it can become an obsessive behavior that creates a guarding issue;

-- Teach a reliable ‘give’ or drop it command
+- Training a reliable ‘give’ or drop it command is invaluable

 Why do dogs bury bones?

-If you have an anxious dog or live in a multi pet household you may find that your dog is more likely to hoard than others.
-Although hoarding isn’t an issue in itself, it can lead to unwanted guarding behaviours.
-So even if you think that it is harmless, keep an eye on your dog.
+If you have an anxious dog or live in a multi-pet household, you may find that your dog is more likely to hoard than others.
+Although hoarding isn’t an issue in itself, it can lead to unwanted guarding behaviors.
+So even if you think that it is harmless, keep an eye on your dog to prevent future problems.